lsst-dm/legacy-validation_data_hsc/README.rst

 The stack version is based on v16.0.rc1

-Here the a list of commands that were run to generate the processed data.
+Here the a list of commands that were run on lsst-dev01.ncsa.illinois.edu to generate the processed data.

 ::
+    #!/bin/bash

+    source /software/lsstsw/stack/loadLSST.bash
+    # Pick up pipe_drivers in lsst_distrib
+    setup lsst_distrib -t w_2018_22  # which was v16.0.rc1
+    # Set up our specific camera
     setup obs_subaru -t w_2018_22  # which was v16.0.rc1

     # Setup